 The second thing is that having picked their interest, you will want to have enough time left to field questions from your audience.
 Wrapping up early means you have the rest of your time to address these questions as adequately as possible.

-The 30-point-font text is for slides where all the information on it address a single issue.
+The 30-point-font text is for slides where all the information on it addresses a single issue.
 You want everything on the slide to look like they agree with each other.
 Plus you do want everyone in the room to be able to see what is on your slides, don’t you?

 Also, make sure that what you have on the slide only paraphrases and enhances what you are saying.
-If there is too much information on the slide, chances are people will spend time reading the slide and as a result they will not listen to you.
+If there is too much information on the slide, chances are people will spend time reading the slide and as a result, they will not listen to you.

-Investors are more assured of your capabilities when they get the chunk of the information from you and not from a 3-by-4 cardboard or a computer screen.
+Investors are more assured of your capabilities when they get the chunk of the information from you and not from 3-by-4 cardboard or a computer screen.